Project a graph

 • ACTED_IN relationships connecting them

-The variable names source and target are important—you’ll reference them in the projection.
+The variable names source and target are Cypher variables—you’ll reference them in the projection call.
+While you could technically use any variable names, we consistently use source and target because:

 2. The projection call